maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 ## Data Sources and Descriptions

-All data is downloaded from a [kaggle data set](https://www.kaggle.com/datasets/ashwinm500/earnings-call-transcripts/code).
-The data contains Quarterly Earnings Call Transcripts for 10 NASDAQ companies from 2016-2020 in the form plain text files (.txt).
+All data is downloaded from a [kaggle data set](https://www.kaggle.com/datasets/ashwinm500/earnings-call-transcripts/code)[^1], as the data.
+The data is 160 .txt files, one for each earnings call.
+Each file contains the prepared Presentation and the unprepared Q&A section of the earnings call for a specific company.
+In [`preprocessing.py`](Code/preprocessing.py) the data is cleaned, tokenised, lemmatised, and split into training and testing data with a 80-20 split.
+This works out to be training on 2016-2019 data with the 2020 data being used for testing.
+In order to work with the data, the data is split into the aforementioned two sections, presentation and Q&A, however the data is then further split into paragraphs for the presentation, and for the Q&A the questions and answers are isolated.
+This is to allow for a more granular analysis of the data.

 TODO: Will likely use BERT or another pre-trained model alongside my own sentiment analysis model to compare the two.